novuhq/novu-python/README.md

 This package is a wrapper of all the resources offered by Novu, we will just start by triggering an event on Novu.

-To do this, you will need:
+To do this, you will need to:

 1. Follow Novu's procedure on how to set up your first template and keep in mind the identifier to trigger the template: https://docs.novu.co/overview/quick-start#create-a-notification-template
 2. Retrieve your API key from the platform directly in the settings section: https://web.novu.co/settings